async-plus/async-plus/SPEC.md

 `.future`: returns a Combine Future for the operation

 Guarantee: we need another type parameter for the error:
-Sometimes or Never are subclasses.
+Sometimes or FailsNever are subclasses.

 Guarantee is just for when error is never.